faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > [Keystone:6e] Critics must either dismiss the Book of Mormon with a sheepish shrug or produce a viable alternative to Joseph Smith’s account; namely, that he translated it by the gift and power of God.

 What follows are a few alternatives which are consistent with much of the historical data.
-After considering these alternative points of view, the reader is then equipped to decide which model, modern or ancient, fits the data best.
+After considering these alternative points of view, the reader is then better equipped to decide which model---modern or ancient---fits the data best.

 ## Argument 1: Joseph Smith, Alleged to be an Ignorant Man, Wrote The Book Of Mormon

-> [Arg1:1–4] ...
+> [Arg1:1–4] In 1831 a clergyman named Alexander Campbell proposed that Joseph Smith wrote rather than translated the Book of Mormon ... the early critics concluded there must be some other explanation for the origin of the Book of Mormon than the unlikely possibility that Joseph wrote it.

 As Callister alludes, it has been well over 150 years since anyone has subscribed to the theory that Joseph Smith---as an "ignorant ...  knave"---authored the Book of Mormon.
 However, we should not too hastily dismiss the JSCI model: Joseph was a [fairly educated, religiously and scripturally proficient young man](https://faenrandir.github.io/a_careful_examination/joseph-smith-capable-of-authoring-the-book-of-mormon/).
 The JSCI model will be considered in greater detail along with argument #5 below.